bsccf/Uni-notes/Mathematics for Engineering and the Environment/6U Matrices 1/7 Matrix algebra with determinants/Matrix algebra with determinants notes.md

 I am using this, in a few of these things:
 ![[MAWD Preset]]

-The contents (the names arn't great but the book names ):
+The contents (the names arn't great but the book names arn't more precise):
 - [[matrix sum row or column cofactor relationship]]
 - [[multiple of a row by a scalar]]
 - [[interchange of two rows or columns]]